 Credit: @kb.hikes on Instagram

 Summer is the time to create long-lasting family memories in New York State.
 Exciting opportunities for fun await, from state-of-the-art theme parks to activities on the water to kid-friendly picturesque parks.
-Thrill-seeking families will find ziplines and mountain coasters; those in search of relaxation can visit beaches or take gentle hikes to waterfalls.
+Thrill-seeking families will find mountain coasters and those in search of relaxation can visit beaches or take gentle hikes to waterfalls.
 There’s literally something for everyone to make a New York State family vacation one of the most memorable of a lifetime.

 See the “Grand Canyon of the East” at Letchworth State Park (Greater Niagara)

 With the Genesee River roaring through a gorge over three major waterfalls and between cliffs as high as 600 feet, it’s no wonder Letchworth State Park is known as the “Grand Canyon of the East.”
-Within the park’s more than 14,000 acres, you’ll find over 66 miles of hiking trails, as well as trails for horseback riding, and biking, in addition to opportunities for whitewater rafting, kayaking and hot air ballooning.
+Within the park’s more than 14,000 acres, you’ll find over 66 miles of hiking trails, as well as trails for horseback riding and biking, in addition to opportunities for whitewater rafting, kayaking and hot air ballooning.
 Grab a bite to eat at the nearby Whistling Farmer Pub, then stay overnight at Letchworth’s Glen Iris Inn or take advantage of the park’s tent and trailer campsites.
-Later this year, expect the opening of the park’s mile-long Autism Nature Trail, which will feature eight different stations, including cuddle stations, alone zones and several spaces for physical activities.
+There's also a mile-long Autism Nature Trail, which features eight different stations, including cuddle stations, alone zones and several spaces for physical activities.